redpanda-data/connect/website/blog/2020-04-19-sneak-peek-at-bloblang.md

 tags: [ "Bloblang" ]
 ---

 For the last few weekends I've been dipping my toes in a mapping language design that I'm calling Bloblang.
 Bloblang is specifically designed for data queries and (eventually) structural data mappings.
-In Benthos version 3.12, which I'm planning to release today, you can play around with a limited feature set of Bloblang by using it in [function interpolations][function-interpolations].
+In Benthos version 3.12, which I'm planning to release today, you can play around with a limited feature set of Bloblang by using it in [function interpolations](/docs/configuration/interpolation).

 <!--truncate-->